Mini Carrot Bundt Cakes

 Adjust an oven rack to the middle position and heat the oven to 350° F.

-Whisk the flour, cinnamon, baking powder, baking soda, salt, nutmeg, and cloves together in a medium-size bowl.
+Whisk the flour, cinnamon, baking powder, baking soda, salt, nutmeg, and cloves together in a medium-sized bowl.

 In another large bowl, whisk the eggs, carrots and condensed milk.